AnalystGian/QueryingDatabases_UsingSELECTStatements/README.md

 -Retrieve data from tables of a database using SQL SELECT statement.

--Use different SQL operators together with the WHERE clause to set conditions on tables of a database for database manipulation,
+-Use different SQL operators together with the WHERE clause to set conditions on tables of a database for database manipulation.

 ## Below is the summary of the tasks performed in this project: